Fresh and Fit Podcast

-The Fresh and Fit Podcast is a show hosted by Sudanese American blogger Amrou Fudl (Arabic: عمرو فضل; born February 1, 1990), known professionally as Myron Gaines or "Fit," and Walter Weekes (born October 2, 1992), who goes by the moniker "FreshPrinceCEO" or "Fresh."
+The Fresh and Fit Podcast is a show hosted by Sudanese-American blogger Amrou Fudl (Arabic: عمرو فضل; born February 1, 1990), known online by the pseudonym Myron Gaines, and Barbadian-American Walter Weekes (born October 2, 1992), who goes by the moniker "FreshPrinceCEO".
 Launched on October 26, 2020, the podcast discusses topics such as personal finance, relationships, politics, and gender dynamics.

+Originally positioned within the manosphere as a dating and self-improvement podcast, Fresh and Fit has been the subject of sustained and escalating criticism from journalists, civil rights organisations, and platform enforcement bodies.
+Researchers and watchdog groups have documented a trajectory from male chauvinist content toward explicit antisemitism, Holocaust denial, and Nazi apologetics, arguing that the podcast has functioned as a bridge between mainstream manosphere audiences and openly white nationalist and far-right spaces.
+The hosts' views on women and relationships have been described as misogynistic.

+The hosts and guests have repeatedly expressed antisemitic views, engaged in Holocaust denial and Nazi apologetics — including on-air statements describing Adolf Hitler as a "revolutionary leader" and justifying the Holocaust — and made disparaging remarks about black women.
+The Southern Poverty Law Center, Media Matters for America, the Anti-Defamation League, and the Global Project Against Hate and Extremism have all documented the podcast's antisemitic content and its role in normalising extremist rhetoric to large mainstream audiences.

-Considered part of the manosphere, the show has received criticism for the hosts' views on women and relationships, which have been described as misogynistic.
-The hosts, and some of the guests, also expressed antisemitic views, engaged in Holocaust denial and Nazi apologetics, and made disparaging remarks about black women.
-On August 18, 2023, Fresh and Fit was demonetized on YouTube.
-A YouTube spokesperson stated that the demonetization occurred due to "repeated violations of our policies, including our Advertiser-Friendly Guidelines and Community Guidelines."
+In 2023, Fresh and Fit was demonetized on YouTube for "repeated violations of [its] policies, including [its] Advertiser-Friendly Guidelines and Community Guidelines."

 Format

-The podcast streams live every Monday, Wednesday and Friday.
-On Mondays, known as "Money Monday," the hosts and sometimes guests discuss finance, investing and real estate.
-On Wednesdays, known as "Red Pill Wednesday", the hosts give dating advice and sometimes do a "couples intervention".
-On Fridays, known as "Fitness/Call-in Friday", the hosts allow viewers to interact with them via phone and chat, discuss past topics, ask advice, or criticize.
+The podcast streams multiple times weekly with recurring themed episodes.
+"Money Monday" episodes focus on finance, investing and real estate, while "Fitness/Call-In Friday" episodes feature viewer interaction through calls and live chat.

-Background
+Background and history

 The Fresh and Fit Podcast began on October 26, 2020, as part of the manosphere and the men's rights movement.
 It was founded by Myron Gaines, author of Why Women Deserve Less, and Walter Weekes.
-Gaines left his job of six years as a special agent with the Department of Homeland Security on December 5, 2020, to work full time on the podcast.
+Gaines left his job of six years as a special tactical unit agent with the Department of Homeland Security on December 5, 2020, to work full time on the podcast.